Dcollectors/JLeaks/README.md

 ## Quality of JLeaks

 Based on [1] and the standardized data quality framework ISO/IEC 25012 [2], we compare JLeaks and DroidLeaks [4] using three data quality attributes: uniqueness, consistency, and currentness.
-Allamanis [3], a code cloning detection tool, is employed.
+Allamanis [3], a code cloning detection tool, has benn utilized.

 ### Requirements
 - Python==3.7.0